 Activity 4: Howzat!
 Catch a Game of Cricket on your Sri Lanka family vacation

 It’s safe to say that Sri Lanka is cricket crazy.
-The British sport was first introduced to what was then called Ceylon, when it became a British colony in 1802.
+The British sport first found its footing in the area then called Ceylon, when it became a British colony in 1802.
 It didn’t take long for the game to take off and today it’s the most popular sport in the country with no fewer than eight grounds that have been used to host international cricket matches.
 Not bad for a small island.

-The Galle International Stadium first opened in 1829 as a horse-racing track, but it was quickly transformed into an oval of emerald green.
+The Galle International Stadium first opened in 1829 as a horse-racing track.
+However, it quickly transformed into an oval of emerald green.
 Today it’s one of the prettiest Test grounds in the world with view of Galle Fort from the stadium.
 If you fancy catching an “over” or two, then check the schedule for matches.
 If you can’t get tickets, then join the locals and watch from the fort ramparts.
 Click here to check for upcoming matches.

 1 Great Place to Stay in Galle with Kids: Apa Villas